EOEPCA/eoepca-killercoda/iam/5-deployment.md

 ```

 Once all pods are running and ready, you can check the Keycloak and OPA services:
+Don't move on until the below command returns a successful response:

 ```bash
 curl -k https://auth.eoepca.local:31443/realms/eoepca/.well-known/openid-configuration